Skip To Main Content

 Study includes infection control, Centers for Disease Control (CDC) guidelines and Occupational Safety and Health Administration (OSHA) standards; anatomy and physiology; tooth morphology; oral histology; preventive dentistry; applied psychology; effective communication; office administration and management; use of dental software; operative dentistry techniques; and dental materials/laboratory skills.

-Careers
+Dental Careers II

 A close-up view of a person's hands examining a dental model with open jaws, showcasing the teeth and gums against a blurred background.